-The university deadline for submitting an application is April 1st for admission in the fall semester and October 1st for admission in the spring semester.
-Admission based on these deadlines allows students to meet the Computer Access to Student Personal and Enrollment Records (CASPER) deadline.
+The University deadline for submitting an application is April 1st for admission in the fall semester and October 1st for admission in the spring semester.
+Admission based on these deadlines allows students to meet registration deadlines.
 Applications submitted after the above-mentioned deadlines will only be reviewed in the event that room for new students exists.
-All prospective graduate students, including Sacramento State graduates, must file the following documents with the Office of

-Graduate Studies, River Front Center 206, (916) 278-6470
+All prospective graduate students, including Sacramento State graduates, must file the following documents with the Office of Graduate Studies, River Front Center 206, (916) 278-6470: